Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/There are no Aliens in Eurasia (Extended Synopsis).md

 Category: [[Art]] [[Alien Comic]]
 ___
 ## Important to Keep in Mind
 The hook of the story - the promise set by the premise to the reader - you must deliver them.
+Frequently remind with the phrase "there are no aliens in Eurasia."
 **Illuminati; conspiracy theorists; aliens.**
 ## Act 1
 ##### Begin with Microcosm of the Story, Set Expectations, Introduce Cast
 *{Show the reader "this is a story about conspiracies, illuminati, aliens".}*

+Episodic cases.
+Alien in the trees.
 ##### Inciting Incident
 *{A slip up in the Conspiracy's otherwise perfect plan.}*